rsdoiel/antenna/archives/2025/planet_2025.24.md

 ---

-## Israel has control of Tehran skies, Netanyahu says
+## Iran launches new wave of aerial attacks against Israel

 date: 2025-06-16, from: RTÉ News

-Follow events live as Israel and Iran move into their fourth day of open conflict.
+Follow live developments as Iran and Israel exchange heavy strikes for a fourth day amid concerns of a wider conflict.

 <br>